error

 To support the INEs and ANEs in discharging their role, the firm provides them with:

-• An Executive Lead and an assistant to help them in navigating the business and discharging their duties under the Code.
+• An Executive Lead to help them navigate the business and discharge their duties under the Code.

 • Any information they require about the firm’s business to discharge their duties.